 Time Frame

-The solicited administration site events are pain, redness, and swelling.
+The solicited administration site adverse events included pain, redness and swelling.

-The solicited systemic events are fever, headache, myalgia (muscle pain), arthralgia (joint pain), fatigue, gastrointestinal symptoms (including nausea, vomiting, diarrhea and/or abdominal pain), sweating, and shivering.
+The solicited systemic events included fever, headache, myalgia (muscle pain), arthralgia (joint pain), fatigue, gastrointestinal symptoms (including nausea, vomiting, diarrhea and/or abdominal pain), sweating and shivering.

-An SAE is any untoward medical occurrence that results in death, is life-threatening, requires hospitalization or prolongation of existing hospitalization, results in disability/incapacity, is a congenital anomaly/birth defect in the offspring of a study participant.
+A SAE is defined as any untoward medical occurrence that results in death, is life-threatening, requires hospitalization or prolongation of existing hospitalization, results in disability/incapacity, is a congenital anomaly/birth defect in the offspring of a study participant.

 Secondary Outcome Measures